hazihazboy123/replit-app/replit.md

 Font preference: Arial Greek font (reverted from Courier).
 Clinical vignette formatting: Line spacing of at least 1.25 for improved readability.
 Background styling: Keep blue backgrounds for vignettes and golden backgrounds for mnemonics.
-Text highlighting: Use dark blue (#1e3a8a) instead of red for better contrast in blue vignette backgrounds.
+Text highlighting: Red (#d32f2f) for front/back cards and correct answers, dark blue (#1e3a8a) for vignette text contrast.
-Pink highlighting: Added bright pink (#e91e63) highlighting support for AnKing-style extra sections.
+Pink highlighting: Bright pink (#e91e63) for mnemonics and AnKing-style extra sections.
+Answer formatting: A, B, C, D, E choices on separate lines with highlighting only on correct answers.
 ```

 ### Notes for Development